j9t/little-books/manuscript/html-css-frameworks.md

 To tailor internal frameworks:

-Be clear about needs.
+* Be clear about needs.

-Build the framework to these needs.
+* Build the framework to these needs.

 To tailor external frameworks:

-Be clear about needs.
+* Be clear about needs.

-Customize or modify the framework to these needs (or abstain from the framework).
+* Customize or modify the framework to these needs (or abstain from the framework).

-2. A Framework Should Be Usable
+### 2. A Framework Should Be Usable

 A good framework is not only tailored but also usable.
 But what is usability for frameworks?
-It starts with applying the common definition of usability: ease of use and learnability.
+It starts with applying the [common definition of usability](https://en.wikipedia.org/wiki/Usability): ease of use and learnability.
 And with a universal rule: keep it simple.
 Simplicity helps everything.

 But that’s not quite a complete answer, and so we need to differentiate again.
 The distinction that serves us here is not one between frameworks, but between roles: framework users and framework developers.

-For the framework user (who may be a developer himself but is now concerned with working with the framework), a usable framework is also easy to understand.
+For the framework user (who may be a developer himself but is now concerned with working _with_ the framework), a usable framework is also easy to understand.
 That ease of understanding is primarily achieved through clear framework documentation and, where applicable, concise code.

 For the framework developer, there’s much more emphasis on usable code.
-Luckily, there are two things we can firmly link with helping code usability: maintainability practices and code conventions (coding guidelines).
+Luckily, there are two things we can firmly link with helping code usability: [maintainability practices](https://meiert.com/en/blog/maintainability-guide/) and code conventions (coding guidelines).
 Adherence to maintainability practices and consistent style are the backbone for usable code.

-With slightly smaller boundaries than developer experience, I generally believe there is a subfield of usability: developer usability.
-It could be defined as “the ease of use and learnability of code.”
+With slightly smaller boundaries than [developer experience](https://web.archive.org/web/20150801063134/http://developerexperience.org/), I generally believe there is a subfield of usability: _developer usability._ It could be defined as “the ease of use and learnability of code.”
 Perhaps this field doesn’t get much attention because usable code goes under different names, as we just found, but perhaps it would benefit from being treated separately.

 To make frameworks more usable for users:

-Keep it simple.
+* Keep it simple.

-Follow usability conventions.
+* Follow usability conventions.

-Perform usability tests.
+* Perform usability tests.

-Provide documentation for framework users.
+* Provide documentation for framework users.

 To make frameworks more usable for developers:

-Keep it simple.
+* Keep it simple.

-Aim for self-explanatory code.
+* Aim for self-explanatory code.

-Format code legibly and consistently.
+* Format code legibly and consistently.

-Follow maintainability best practices.
+* Follow maintainability best practices.

 Provide documentation for framework developers.

-3. A Framework Should Be Extensible
+### 3. A Framework Should Be Extensible

+@@

 The final attribute to underscore is extensibility.
 Extensibility for a framework means that it’s not just possible, but well-defined and easy to extend it.

 Extensibility is necessary for two reasons.
 First, external frameworks in particular won’t offer everything we need, so there needs to be a way to add functionality.
 Second, especially in large projects, there’s a tendency for new patterns to pop up.
 The problem with these is their uncertainty and uniqueness: they may only be used once or twice and don't warrant a place in the framework core or even near more common extensions.
 Both their location and handling have to be thought of.